robtweed/mg-webComponents/TUTORIAL.md

       this.innerHTML = this.html;

 - define a *rootElement* property which should be the root (or outermost) tag of the HTML within your WebComponent.
-So in our example it will be the <div> tag itself:
+So in our example it will be the &lt;div&gt; tag itself:

       this.rootElement = this.getElementsByTagName('div')[0];

-- If you want to be able to nest other WebComponents within your WebComponent, define a property named *childrenTarget* which will be the actual HTML tag within your WebComponent within which you want that nesting to occur.
+- If you want to be able to nest other WebComponents within your WebComponent (which will almost always be the case), define a property named *childrenTarget* which will be the actual HTML tag within your WebComponent within which you want that nesting to occur.  *mg-webComponents* will look for this property when trying to render your nested assemblies of WebComponents.

-  In our case, that will be the <div> tag itself, so:
+  In our case, we will want to be able to nest the &lt;div&gt; tag itself, so we specify:

       this.childrenTarget = this.rootElement;